Save the game before its too late: South Africa players tell CSA | Sports-Games

 They want CSA to focus on effecting positive change before "irreparable damage" is caused.
 Former CEO Thabang Moroe was fired last week for "acts of serious misconduct" after a suspension of more than nine months, while Chris Nenzani resigned two weeks ago, with his tenure on the brink of expiration.

 "The Proteas teams must be strong, the domestic structure must be strong, and the transformation pipeline must be strong - we demand that this be the focus of the CSA Board and Operational Team."
-PTI AH AH KHS KHS.
+PTI AH KHS KHS AH.

 ALSO READ